huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 :class:`smarts.sstudio.types.Flow` is used to generate repeated vehicle runs on the same route.
 Vehicle route, departure rate, and behaviour, can be configured here.

 The example above simply uses a random route ``route=RandomRoute()``.
-A more specific route may be used such as :python:`Route(begin=("gneE72", 0, "random"), end=("edge2", 1, "max"),)` which defines the edge id, lane id, and offset into the lane, to designate the start and end vehicle positions.
+A more specific route may be used such as :python:`Route(begin=("gneE72", 0, "random"), end=("edge2", 1, "max"))` which defines the edge id, lane id, and offset into the lane, to designate the start and end vehicle positions.

 :class:`smarts.sstudio.types.TrafficActor` is used to specify a spec for traffic actors (e.g. Vehicles, Pedestrians, etc).
 The defaults provided are for a car.
 Acceleration, deceleration, speed distribution, imperfection distribution, and other configurations, can be specified for the traffic.